Hadsund

-The town of Hadsund is home to a number of companies, including DAVA Foods, Nilfisk and Bodylab.
-The western part of the greater Hadsund area is home to the oldest still existing windmill in northern Jutland, Havnø Mølle, which was built in 1842 and operated until approximately 1927.
+Hadsund houses multiple educational institutions, including Tech College Mariagerfjord, VUC Hadsund, Hadsund School, and Hadsund Produktionsskole in the area of vocational education.
+It is also home to a number of companies, including DAVA Foods, Nilfisk, and Bodylab.
+The western part of the greater Hadsund area is home to the oldest still-existing windmill in northern Jutland, Havnø Mølle, which was built in 1842 and operated until approximately 1927.